10 Strange Animals and Where to Go to See Them

 Endemic to the Northern and Western Cape provinces of South Africa, this lizard reminds us of nothing more than a tiny dragon.
 This resemblance is especially pronounced when they roll themselves up to protect themselves from danger—the behaviour that earned them their name.

-Another interesting fact about Armadillo Girdled Lizards is that they are one of the few lizard species who give birth to live young, and there is some evidence that the females may actually feed her young, which is even more uncommon.
+Another interesting fact about armadillo girdled lizards is that they're one of the few lizard species that give birth to live young, and there's some evidence that the females may actually feed their young, which is even more uncommon.

 What makes these birds truly strange, though, is the big red sac the males have on their chests, which they balloon up to try to attract a mate.